-- Update 10/2022: From the standpoint of feedback provided by DBHDS to the CSB leadership, DBHDS has delivered feedback in the form of providing lists of individuals to each CSB (after data pulls) that are not connected to behaviorists, along with links to access behaviorists.
+Update 10/2022: From the standpoint of feedback provided by DBHDS to the CSB • leadership, DBHDS has delivered feedback in the form of providing lists of individuals to each CSB (after data pulls) that are not connected to behaviorists, along with links to access behaviorists.
 Prior to DBHDS setting up a data system where these data could be reviewed monthly, the CSBs were not receiving "real time" data on their performance in connecting individuals to behaviorists.
 Sharing data is intended to be a means to foster assistance and resource sharing with CSBs.
 In acknowledgment of the competing priorities for SC's, as well as the current lack of one centralized repository to search for behaviorists, DBHDS has crafted a survey that was sent to all behavioral providers for this service in September 2022; the results of this survey will be used to minimally create a provider directory, or possibly a search engine, for this service that will be housed on the DBHDS website and can be searched regionally, based on telehealth/face to face modalities, based on provider pedigree, languages spoken, etc. DBHDS expects this to be completed and then shared with providers and CSBs by November 2022, and in the future the survey will be updated several times per year to account for new behaviorists to this service.
 These survey results will most likely land on a new webpage specific to behavioral services that DBHDS created in FY23Q1 and is available now.
-Lastly, starting in November 2022, DBHDS Community Resource Consultants will begin contacting CSBs directly to provide assistance for any person that data indicates did not have a service authorization at the time of data review for follow up assistance. - Update 4/2023: DBHDS is continuing to share information with CSB leadership when providers have expanded or have new availability within a CSB's catchment area or overall region.
+Lastly, starting in November 2022, DBHDS Community Resource Consultants will begin contacting CSBs directly to provide assistance for any person that data indicates did not have a service authorization at the time of data review for follow up assistance.

+- Update 4/2023: DBHDS is continuing to share information with CSB leadership when providers have expanded or have new availability within a CSB's catchment area or overall region.
 DBHDS explored the possibility in November 2022 of having CRCs contact CSBs to provide individualized assistance in connecting people to services, but determined that with current CRC resources and responsibilities that CRC's would be able to assist by helping CSBs use the new search engine to locate providers.
 DBHDS launched the new search engine for therapeutic behavior consultation in April 2023.
 DBHDS has received initial positive correspondence from providers noting that this appears to be a helpful resource.
 Though there are numerous variables that may impact performance, it is hoped that over time this resource will contribute to performance improvement. - Update 10/2023: DBHDS continues sharing information with CSBs when new providers expand or have additional availability in CSB catchment areas.
 As noted above under "training", DBHDS is also now sharing individual level data with CSB leadership on people that are still not connected to the service at the time of data review and offering support to connect the person to a provider if needed.
-The search engine remains live and has new updates that have been described in the sections above.
+The search engine remains live and has new updates that have been described in the sections above. - Update 4/2024: DBHDS has continued sharing of monthly data with CSBs on an individual level to provide support for people not connected.
+When DBHDS learns of new providers, the team at DBHDS shares this information with CSB leadership.
+The search engine continues to be available online and updates have been made based on provider input as noted above.